Top Golfers Face Challenges in Opening Rounds of PGA Championship at Aronimink

 Key Facts

-- Bryson DeChambeau shot a first-round 76 at the PGA Championship, risking consecutive missed cuts in majors for the first time since 2017.
+- Bryson DeChambeau shot a first-round 76, risking consecutive missed cuts in majors for the first time since 2017.

-- Scottie Scheffler is among the leaders at the US PGA Championship, performing well as many top players struggle at Aronimink.
+- Scottie Scheffler is among the leaders at the US PGA Championship as many players struggle at Aronimink.

-- Jon Rahm apologized after accidentally hitting a volunteer with a flying divot during a frustrated swing.
+- Jon Rahm apologized after accidentally hitting a volunteer with a flying divot during play.

 What Happened